Your Guide to the Mountain Gorillas of Uganda and Rwanda

 Know Before You Go – Before you come to visit the Gentle Giants of the Forest.

-Here we give you information and Background on Mountain Gorillas of Uganda, Rwanda and the Democratic Republic of Congo.
-Today there are about 880 plus some Mountain Gorillas left in the world and over half live in Bwindi Impenetrable Forest and Mgahinga Gorilla Park in Uganda, East Africa.
-Mountain Gorillas are slowly increasing in Numbers due to Conservation Efforts, Community Education and fee sharing and Gorilla Tourism that funds it.
+Here we give you information and Background on Mountain Gorillas of Uganda, Rwanda, and the Democratic Republic of Congo.
+Today there are about 1,000 plus some Mountain Gorillas left in the world.
+Half of them live in Bwindi Impenetrable Forest and Mgahinga Gorilla Park in Uganda, East Africa.
+Mountain Gorillas are slowly increasing in Numbers due to Conservation Efforts, Community Education, fee-sharing, and Gorilla Tourism that funds it.

-Mountain Gorillas of Uganda and Rwanda – Information and Background – Say the word Gorilla and you might see all kinds images ranging from King Kong to some Tarzan movies.
+Mountain Gorillas of Uganda and Rwanda – Information and Background.
+Say the word Gorilla, and you might see all kinds of images ranging from King Kong to some Tarzan movies.
 Mountain Gorillas were not even known about by Westerners until 1902.
-Rwanda was a German colony when Captain von Berenge was climbing Mount Sabyinyo on the Rwanda side with some friends and they were at the 9300-foot level and camped when a group of Mountain Gorillas was spotted and he shot two of them but could only retrieve one.
-It was a young male about 5 years old, 220 pounds and not too large, but larger than any apes Captain von Berenge had seen.
-Bones and skin were sent to Berlin where it was identified as a gorilla.
+Rwanda was a German colony when Captain von Berenge was climbing Mount Sabyinyo on the Rwanda side with some friends, and they were at the 9300-foot level and camped when a group of Mountain Gorillas was spotted.
+He shot two of them but could only retrieve one.
+It was a young male about five years old, 220 pounds and not too large, but larger than any apes Captain von Berenge had seen.
+Bones and skin were sent to Berlin.
+There it was identified as a gorilla.

-The Belgians established a preservation program for Mountain Gorillas and so did the English in Uganda.
+The Belgians established a preservation program for Mountain Gorillas, and so did the English in Uganda.
 In Uganda, for a long time, no one was even allowed to take visitors to view the Mountain Gorillas.
-In Kisoro, Walter Baumgärtel was given permission to set up visits for travelers to his Travellers Rest Hotel, a place you can still stay at today in Uganda.
-Baumgärtel wrote the Book “Up among the Mountain Gorillas” which is about his time in Uganda and encounters with the giant apes of southern Uganda.
+In Kisoro, Walter Baumgärtel was permitted to set up visits for travelers to his Travellers Rest Hotel, a place you can still stay at today in Uganda.
+Baumgärtel wrote the Book “Up among the Mountain Gorillas,” which is about his time in Uganda and encounters the giant apes of southern Uganda.
 It is a lovely book about a man, an inn, the beauty of the Ugandan countryside, and mostly about the Mountain Gorillas.
-Dian Fossey used to stay there on a regular basis and as did George Schaller to name just two.
+Dian Fossey used to stay there regularly, and as did George Schaller, to name just two.

-Most Gorillas that you might have encountered in a zoo are from the lowlands of western Africa, the mountain gorillas are a subspecies called Gorilla beringei beringei and only found in the wild in the Virunga areas of Rwanda in the Volcanoes Park of Rwanda, Virunga National Park in the Democratic Republic of Congo and in Uganda in Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park.
+Most Gorillas that you might have encountered in a zoo are from the lowlands of the Congo and Western Africa.
+The mountain gorillas are a subspecies called Gorilla beringei beringei and only found in the wild in the Virunga areas of Rwanda in the Volcanoes Park of Rwanda, Virunga National Park in the Democratic Republic of Congo and Uganda in Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park.

 The parks are within 48 kilometers of each other.
-In Uganda and Rwanda, the parks are easily and safely accessed, in the Democratic Republic of Congo there are security issues at times and most Countries have Travel Advisories while travel insurance becomes void if you go there.
+In Uganda and Rwanda.
+The parks are quickly and safely accessed, in the Democratic Republic of Congo, there are security issues at times, and most Countries have Travel Advisories.
+In contrast, travel insurance becomes void if you go there.